Under Armour All-America Game Roster 2019: List of Recruits and Top Prospects

 The top high school players will compete against each other, and while many have committed to the top schools, there are many more who have not.

-These young stars will play against each other January 3 in Orlando and the game will be televised by ESPN2.
+These young stars will play against each other January 3 in Orlando, and the game will be televised by ESPN2.
 Hall of Fame cornerback Deion Sanders will coach the "Ballaholics," while NFL Network analyst and former San Francisco 49ers head coach Steve Mariucci will coach "Flash."

 The rosters for both teams can be found here, and we offer a further look at some of the top players.